 However, that trend is changing, thanks to the work of some amazing authors.
 Today, we have books even for babies and toddlers that teach us that love is love, no matter the gender identity of the people involved.

 The books on this list show the beauty of family in all of its forms.
-Some of them teach about LGBT+ history, and others show the beauty of what it means to love each other, no matter what.
+Some of them teach about LGBTQ+ history, and others show the beauty of what it means to love each other, no matter what.
 All families, no matter their makeup, should read these books with their little ones, to show all the ways a family can be a family.

-13 LGBT+ Board Books for Babies and Toddlers
+13 LGBTQ+ Books for Babies and Toddlers

 And Tango Makes Three by Justin Richardson and Peter Parnell